bhauman/lein-figwheel/figwheel-repl/README.md

 similar to Weasel in function than to Figwheel.

-It is intended to be a single `repl-env` that will work on as many platforms as possible Browser, Node, Worker, ReactNative, etc.
+It is intended to be a single `repl-env` that will work on as many platforms as possible: including Browser, Node, Worker, ReactNative, etc.

 It is also intended to handle multiple clients, think browser tabs, much more gracefully than the current Figwheel REPL.